Haawk666/AutomAl_6000_thesis_version/Docs/source/guides.rst

 ..
 Note::

     Some manual fiddling is almost always necessary.
-For a typical image one would expect to have to manually set 5-10 columns depending on properties of the image and precipitate.
+For a typical image one would expect to have to manually set at most 5-10 columns depending on properties of the image and precipitate.
 Additionally one might want to slightly adjust some positions, especially columns surrounding Cu or other bright columns.
 All this is due to the crudeness of the column detection.
 In the future other methods that are available, like AtomMap might get integrated as an option for column detection.
+The column detection algorithm has not been a major focus in this work, but it still plays an important part on the end result.

 ..
 Note::

-    It is important to get a good result at this stage before proceeding to column characterization, since moving columns after column characterization has been run, is not supported.
+    It is important to get a good result at this stage before proceeding to column characterization, since moving columns after column characterization has been performed, is not currently supported.

-Spatial map stage
-'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-We now want to gather information about spatial locality.
-Under the *column characterization* control group, select *start*.
-This produces a drop-down menu.
-Select *run spatial mapping* and press *ok*.
-This process takes a few mins.

 Result stage
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''